Interest vs. Demonstrated Interest

 Students can show this “interest” in enrolling in many ways, such as:

-• writing a “why us” essay (if it is an option) as part of the application that describes the unique characteristics of the college;
+writing a great “why us” essay (if it is an option) as part of the application that describes the unique characteristics of the college and how the student would participate at the college;

-• sending a thank you e-mail or note after an interview (Yale felt compelled to include in its guidance on student interviews that applicants should send a thank you note to the interviewer.
+sending a thank you e-mail or note after an interview (Yale felt compelled to state in its guidance on student interviews that applicants should send a thank you note to the interviewer.
 About two-thirds of the students I interviewed for admission to Duke sent a thank you note).

-For instance, an admissions officer at a highly selective university recently said in an interview that his university did not track “demonstrated interest.”
-Ten minutes later the same person said that the university gave a preference to individuals who apply Early Decision, which shows a commitment to enroll.
+For instance, an admissions officer at a highly selective university recently said in a presentation that his university did not track “demonstrated interest.”
+Ten minutes later, the same person said that the university gave a preference to individuals who apply Early Decision, which shows a commitment to enroll.
 The bottom line is that colleges are more likely to admit students who appear likely to enroll, whether that is measured by a narrowly defined “demonstrated interest,” or more broadly based on “interest.”

 “Yield” – the rate at which admission offers are accepted by students who enroll – is important to colleges.
 A high yield can make a college appear more prestigious and desirable.
 A predictable yield helps prevent colleges from either under- or over-enrolling, both of which can cause problems for a college.
 Since the Common Application makes it much easier for students to apply to a dozen or more colleges, yield is an important concern to hundreds of colleges.